 I parked across the road watching buyers go in and out of the home while screaming in silent desperation: “What are those people doing in MY home!”
 Yes, I was actively realestalking the place.

-The never ending weekend dragged on, and then molasses Monday and finally trembling Tuesday arrived, but I would have to wait until that evening to get a response to my offer.
+The never-ending weekend dragged on, and then molasses Monday and finally trembling Tuesday arrived, but I would have to wait until that evening to get a response to my offer.
 Yes indeed, a few adult beverages and comfort foods (cheesecake works wonders) were consumed those four ridiculously long days.

-And then at 9pm, I got call from my agent: "You got the home, there were no other offers."
+And then at 9pm, I got a call from my agent: "You got the home, there were no other offers."

 But don't forget the seller side: unless it’s a strong sellers' market, the seller will be stressed from waiting for an offer to come in the door.
 In a slow market, pre-listing optimism can quickly evaporate as the seller waits for the call they want to hear from their agent.
 "Waiting for an offer on our house" can be very stressful for home sellers.

 The wait between submitting your inspection response and hearing back: you the buyer do your home inspection including a sewer scope for older homes and have just spent around $600.
 You found some smaller items but also some significant, potentially costly repairs like the home needs a new roof, the electrical panel is not to code or the sewer line is collapsing.